 Morro Bay Community Center, 1001 Kennedy Way, Morro Bay, California.

 Every Martin Luther King weekend, Morro Bay Winter Bay Festival welcomes birders from around the world.
 Morro Bay is located halfway between Los Angeles and San Francisco and is a Globally Important Bird Area.
-The festival includes keynotes, field trips, vendors, workshops, and family day.
-See the 2020 festival program here.
+This annual event includes keynotes, field trips, vendors, workshops, and family day.
+See the 2022 festival program here.

 Keynote Speakers: Krisztina Scheeff and Stephen Shunk.